11ty/11ty-website/docs/languages/javascript.md

 };
 ```

-De-structuring syntax may read better to you:
+De-structuring syntax is a little bit easier to read:

 {% codetitle "JavaScript", "Syntax" %}